 My name is Audrina and I live in Glendora, California.
 In 2011, I had just graduated with my Doctorate in Physical Therapy, and was very excited to start my career as a Physical Therapist; helping to rehabilitate individuals after medical crisis, and helping them reintegrate back into society and life.
 I was also expecting my first child with my husband.
 At 26 years old, my life was absolutely perfect.

 The morning of my OBGYN appointment, my headache, petechiae, and swelling had not subsided.
 In fact, I had new symptoms to report; my eyes were yellow (jaundice) and I had bruises all over my stomach.
 It seemed as though whenever my baby kicked or punched in my belly a new bruise would appear.
 I was still urinating blood, if I urinated at all, and I was becoming very tired.
 I left the doctor’s office with a prescription for Calamine lotion for my rash on my legs, which was really petechiae.
-At this point, my husband and I were very concerned but pushed our worries aside because we had just seen a medical professional who assured us that all was well.
-That night I couldn’t climb into bed because I could not bend my legs, as they had become so heavy and swollen with fluid my husband had to lift me onto the bed.
+At this point, my husband and I were very concerned, but pushed our worries aside because we had just seen a medical professional who assured us that all was well.
+That night I couldn’t climb into bed because I could not bend my legs, as they had become so heavy and swollen with fluid; my husband had to lift me onto the bed.
 The next morning, all of my symptoms were still present.
 I was crying in pain because my head would not stop pounding and my legs hurt so badly.
 My husband (who is a nurse) called from work to tell me he had been looking up my symptoms, and concluded I had HELLP syndrome, and should go to the hospital immediately.
-I said I would go after I finished the last load of baby clothes.
-I went to the hospital alone as I refused to believe I was ill; I had been healthy my entire life, I had exercised daily, and eaten correctly throughout my pregnancy, there was no way I was sick.
+I went to the hospital alone as I refused to believe I was ill; I had been healthy my entire life, I had exercised daily, and eaten correctly throughout my pregnancy; there was no way I was sick.

 While my life has turned out to be nothing I could have ever imagined it to be, I am so thankful to be alive and to have the opportunity to raise my daughter, who is now 4 years old.
 I am currently able to work as a Physical Therapist, and take great pride in advocating for my patients as so many have done for me.
 My family and friends have been a great source of support and inspiration during this journey, and “Audrina’s Army” will be participating in our third Walk to Answer TTP Together this September.